 - Book accommodation (if you need it) nearby.

-- If you're taking a lesson, remember to arrive at the centre at least 30 minutes before it's due to start.
+- If you're taking a lesson, remember to arrive at the centre at least 1 hour before it's due to start.

 - Take several layers and avoid cotton as it can be cold when wet and dries slowly.